liangliang-yang/NanoML/README.md

 Source setup/setup.sh
 ```

-In Order to use the package, run
+In order to use the package, run
 ```
 pip install -e .
 ```